 Start with exploring the Summary window that provides general information on your application execution.
 Note that the Elapsed time, which includes application time from start to termination, differs from the application CPU time, which is a sum of the active (does not include waiting time) processor time for all the threads that run the application.

 Use the Elapsed time value provided in the Summary window as a baseline for comparison of versions before and after optimization.
 Note that while tuning the application, the Elapsed time tends to decrease whereas the CPU time may increase with adding more threads to the application.

 If you ran the Hotspots analysis in the hardware event-based sampling mode, the analysis metrics in the Summary window display the Microarchitecture Usage metric that helps you estimate the code efficiency on the current hardware platform:

 If this metric value is flagged as critical, consider running the Microarchitecture Exploration analysis that dives deeper into hardware metrics.

 Identify the Hottest Function

-By default, the data in the Bottom-up window is sorted in the descending order providing the most time-consuming functions first.
+By default, the data in the Bottom-up view is sorted in the descending order by the CPU Time providing the most time-consuming functions first.
 Focus on the functions with the largest CPU time.
 These are your candidates for optimization.